FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Staff*
 Ice affinity staff that is effective against pirates and inflicts Frozen.
 Can select more than one target.
+After this weapon's first evolution, it also gets an AOE version that has a cooldown.

 ## Light
 Tome that reduces damage from monsters and dark magic.
 In its final form, nullifies damage from monsters and dark magic.